Lasssssa/Lasssssa/README.md

-- 👋 Hi, I’m @Lasssssa, I'm an IT Engineering student in computer science.
+# My profile
--
+👋 Hi, I’m @Lasssssa, I'm an IT Engineering student in computer science.

-- 💻📱Passionate about computer science for a long time, I chose to integrate an engineering school offering a course in this field in order to be able to directly practice many languages useful in companies.
+💻📱Passionate about computer science for a long time, I chose to integrate an engineering school offering a course in this field in order to be able to directly practice many languages useful in companies.

 🎓 Currently a second year student of "IT & Networks", I wish to ensure missions in the Software Engineering sector.